A question I am frequently asked is “Does it bother you that clients only want digital files?” My answer: No.

 - CD/DVDs (Print from home on Epson Artisan Printer & printable discs or through a professional lab)

-- Sticky Albums (While not a true download allows clients to have their photos on their phones!)
+- Sticky Albums (While not a true download, it allows clients to have their photos on their phones!)

 - Online gallery downloads/proofing sites (I.e. ShootProof)